webscopeio/DockerWorkshop/README.md

 You can find `Dockerfile` to `majodurco/hello_webscope` image in `/hello_webscope/Dockerfile`.

-`FROM alpine` [FROM reference](https://docs.docker.com/engine/reference/builder/#from) sets [alpine](https://hub.docker.com/_/alpine/) as base image, which is image on which we build our image.
+`FROM alpine` [FROM reference](https://docs.docker.com/engine/reference/builder/#from) sets [alpine](https://hub.docker.com/_/alpine/) as the base image, which is the image on which we build our image.

 `ADD webscope_logo.txt /webscope_logo.txt` [ADD reference](https://docs.docker.com/engine/reference/builder/#add)
 Add `webscope_logo.txt` which you can see in `hello_webscope` directory inside image's root directory with the same name.